MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

-injecting the expressions of ${\partial \bv}/{\partial u_+}$ and ${\partial \bv}/{\partial u_-}$ from Lemma 1 into Eq.~\ref{eq:derivatives3} yields the expression of Eq.~\ref{eq:derivatives0}.
-In theory, this holds when $\alpha$ is small enough for $\bv$ to be the closest surface point to $\bv_+$ and $\bv_-$ but large enough to guarantee numerical stability.
+We provide a more formal proof and discuss the validity of the approximation in appendix.
+Note that using $\bn'=-\bn$ instead of $\bn$ yields the same result.
+Intuitively, this amounts to surrounding the 0-levelset with $\alpha$-margins where UDF values can be increased on one side and decreased on the other, which allows local deformations perpendicular to the surface.
+Fig.~\ref{fig:method_diff}~\textbf{(a)} depicts the arrangement of $\bv$, $\bv_+$ and $\bv_-$ around the surface.
+The derivative of Eq.~\ref{eq:derivatives0} implies that infinitesimally increasing the UDF value at $\bv_-$ and decreasing it at $\bv_+$ would push $\bv$ in the direction of $\bn$, as shown in Fig.~\ref{fig:method_diff} \textbf{(b)}, and conversely.
 In practice, we use $\alpha=10^{-2}$ in all our experiments.

-Intuitively, this amounts to surrounding the 0-levelset with $\alpha$-margins where UDF values can be increased on one side and decreased on the other, which allows local deformations perpendicular to the surface.